GabrielAgrela/Cointracking-Demo/README.md

 ## How to run

-- Update the .env file with the API key from CoinGecko
+- Update the .env file with the API key from CoinGecko (optional, but it's too slow without it)

 ```php
 php CoinTrackingDemo.php Data\sample.csv